SoftUni-Internal/interactive-content/EN/02-Inheritance/05-Summary.md

 - Consider **Composition** and **Delegation** instead

-## In the next lesson, you will learn:
+## In the next lesson we will learn:

 - **Encapsulation**:
     - Hides implementation